Skip to Main Content

 MORE PLAYER NEWS

-Walker is not in the lineup for Monday's game against the Blue Jays.
+Burger is not in the Rangers' starting lineup against the Tigers on Saturday.

 See Full Article